Our use of Cookies

 Hide this message

-The UK has 14 Overseas Territories (OTs) and three Crown Dependencies, all of which are islands except for the British Antarctic Territory, Cyprus Sovereign Base Areas and Gibraltar.
-The OTs together account for 94% of the UKs unique biodiversity and as such make a significant contribution to global biodiversity.
-Find out more about Biodiversity in the UK Overseas Territories.
+The UK has 14 Overseas Territories (OTs)* and three Crown Dependencies, all of which are islands except for the British Antarctic Territory, Cyprus Sovereign Base Areas and Gibraltar.
+The OTs together account for 94% of the UK's unique species and as such make a significant contribution to global biodiversity.

 Information on the OTs